Introduction

 Understand the ‘No Win, No Fee’ Model

 Statistics show that around 70% of individuals filing personal injury claims receive compensation.
 This highlights how effective this arrangement can be in helping you access the justice you deserve.
-At The Law Offices of John David Hart, we genuinely care about providing dedicated representation to those we serve.
+At The Law Offices of John David Hart, we genuinely care about providing support to those we serve.
 If you have questions or need support, please reach out to us at 817.870.2102 or visit our office at 5750 Edwards Ranch Road, Fort Worth, Texas 76109.
 We’re here to help you every step of the way.

-When it comes to legal representation, many people find themselves facing the daunting reality of traditional fee structures, which often include hourly billing or flat fees.
+When it comes to legal representation, many people find themselves facing the daunting reality of fee structures, which often include hourly billing or flat fees.
 Imagine having to pay your attorney for every hour they spend on your case.
 This can lead to unpredictable expenses, especially in complex situations that require significant time and resources.
 For instance, if an attorney charges $300 per hour and your case takes 50 hours, you could be looking at a staggering $15,000 bill.

 Compare Advantages and Disadvantages of Each Fee Structure